bcwhite-code/brians-blueprints/self-building-spacex.md

 ## Configuration:

-During the initial creation of the initial ("Nauvis") world:
+During the creation of the initial ("Nauvis") world:

 * Increase the size and richness of all ore/oil patches to maximum.
 * Change the frequency of  copper and iron to 200%